-20-Hour Rule
+30-Hour Rule

-Students who have accumulated 20 semester hours of college-level credit and have not successfully completed required Student Success courses may enroll only in Student Success courses until requirements are successfully completed.
-Students with transfer credit or credit earned in a prior degree program who are required to take Student Success courses for their current degree objectives may earn up to 20 additional hours of college-level credit.
+Students who have accumulated 30 semester hours of college-level credit and have not successfully completed required Student Success courses may enroll only in Student Success courses until requirements are successfully completed.
+Students with transfer credit or credit earned in a prior degree program who are required to take Student Success courses for their current degree objectives may earn up to 30 additional hours of college-level credit.
 After earning those additional hours, students can only enroll in the required Student Success courses.

-Students who voluntarily enroll in Student Success courses are limited to three attempts per academic area or discipline.
-They are not subject to any exit requirements or the 20 hour rule.
+Students who voluntarily enroll in Student Success courses are limited to a maximum of two attempts in English (writing) and reading, and three attempts in math.
+They are not subject to any exit requirements or the 30 hour rule.